 Pick an image for a larger view.
 See the glossary for icon descriptions.

 A 1-sided raceme to 6 inches long of nodding, short-stalked tubular flowers.
-Flowers are white or tinged yellow or green, ½ to ¾ inch long, covered in short hairs, with 5 triangular lobes at the tip that close the mouth of the tube.
+Flowers are mostly white, ½ to ¾ inch long, with 5 hairy, green to yellow-tinged, triangular lobes at the tip that close the mouth of the tube.
 A long white style projects from the tube like a large stinger; the style remains long after the petals wilt away.
-The calyx holding the flower has 5 narrow lobes; depending on the variety are about half as long as the floral tube or as long as the tube.

 Leaves and stems:

-Leaves are 2 to 4 inches long, ½ to 1½ inches wide, lance to narrowly egg-shaped, toothless and stalkless, with several deep veins, alternately attached, reduced to bracts in the upper plant.
-Leaves are bristly hairy, depending on the variety densely covered in appressed hairs, or less densely covered with more spreading hairs.
-Stems are covered in bristly hairs.
+Leaves are 2 to 4 inches long, ½ to 1½ inches wide, lance to narrowly egg-shaped, bristly hairy, toothless and stalkless, with several deep veins, alternately attached, reduced to bracts in the upper plant.
+Stems are covered in spreading, bristly hairs.
 Multiple stems arise from a woody root, often branching in the upper plant.

 Please visit our sponsors

 Photos by K. Chayka taken in Lac Qui Parle WMA.
-Photos courtesy Peter M. Dziuk taken in Lac Qui Parle and Dakota counties.
+Photos by Peter M. Dziuk taken in Lac Qui Parle and Dakota counties.